bmlt-enabled/NA-Meeting-List-Administrator/README.md

 NA Meeting List Administrator is an iOS app for [the BMLT](https://bmlt.magshare.net) that is an administrative expression of [the BMLTiOSLib Communication Framework](https://bmlt.magshare.net/specific-topics/bmltioslib/).

-It is very similar to [the BMLTAdmin iOS app](https://bmlt.magshare.net/satellites/ios-app/the-bmltadmin-app/).
-It has a few different behaviors (mostly as a nod to usability), but "under the hood," it is very different from the BMLTAdmin app.

-This app has been designed to eventually supercede the BMLTAdmin app.
-Since it requires HTTPS and Root Server 2.8.12 or above, it is being delivered as a separate app, and not as a new version of BMLTAdmin.

 This app is designed for BMLT Meeting List Administrators to execute routine meeting list administrative tasks on their iPhone or iPad.

 REQUIREMENTS